jrroosevelt/VS2PCG/Card clarifications M-Z.md

 *Set: S.H.I.E.L.D. vs. Hydra*

 Q: On Hydra Magneto, does "all enemy equipment" mean "all equipment on enemy sides" or "all equipment owned by an enemy"?
-For example, I'm wondering if it would KO inhibitor collars that an opponent attached to my characters that are on my side?
+For example, I'm wondering if it would KO Inhibitor Collars that an opponent attached to my characters that are on my side?

-A: Magneto does KO equipment owned by the enemy (such as Inhibitor Collars played by the opponent
+A: Magneto does KO equipment owned by the enemy (such as Inhibitor Collars played by the enemy).

-^(Source: Rule insert)
+^Source: Rule insert)

 # [Mainframe](http://vs.tcgbrowser.com/images/cards/big/GAL-016.jpg)
 ^CardNumber: GAL-016